cooligc/ClientSideTechRepo/AngularJS/README.md

 #Project 1 (Angular JS)
 <hr/>
 This is a dummy POC for Angular JS.
+In this example , we can see how Angular JS Works with routing to the another html page.
+Here We can see the major functionality for  OnClick event, functionality of ng-repeat directive